johnny-581/git-workflow/README.md

 git checkout -b <branch-name>
 ```

-## Regularly stage, commit, and push your changes
+## Regularly stage and commit your changes
 ```
 git add .
-git commit -m "Your commit message" git push origin <branch-name>
+git commit -m "Your commit message"
 ```

 ## Keeping Your Branch Up-to-Date
 If other collaborators are working on the same project, it’s essential to keep your branch up-to-date with the latest changes from the main branch.
-Rebase your branch with main:
+Rebase your branch with main if you want a clean, linear commit history.
+This applies your changes on top of the latest main branch:
 ```
 git checkout <branch-name>
 git rebase main
 ```
-This applies your changes on top of the latest main branch, resulting in a clean commit history.
-Alternatively, you can use merge if you’re not comfortable with rebasing:
+Alternatively, use merge if you prefer preserving the history:
 ```
 git merge main
 ```